Broome County Safety Perceptions: A Sociodemographic Analysis

 )

-#explanation: Assigning values 1-6 for low to high level of agreement with the corresponding statment (COMM_HELP: "Most people in this neighborhood are willing to help you if you need it").
+#explanation: Assigning values 1-6 for low to high level of agreement with the corresponding statment (COMM_NEIGHBORS: "Most people in this neighborhood are willing to help you if you need it").
 This helps clearly filter missing data and provides clear categorical variable labels for MLR modeling.

 #source: R for Data Science (2e), 16 Factors: https://r4ds.hadley.nz/factors.html